bpeterson1991/avesa/docs/DEPLOYMENT.md

 # AVESA Deployment Guide

-This guide covers deploying the AVESA Multi-Tenant Data Pipeline to AWS using the unified deployment script.
+This guide covers deploying the AVESA Multi-Tenant Data Pipeline to AWS using the optimized deployment script.

+**Last Updated:** December 19, 2025
+**Status:** Updated for optimized architecture

 ## Prerequisites